 Other store-branded cards, however, may only allow you to redeem your rewards on future purchases.
 Not to mention, these cards can carry higher APRs compared to a traditional cash back rewards card.

-There are several ways to add to your savings at the holidays, across virtually every spending category.
-To wrap up things up, here are four more money-saving tips to try when family comes to town:
+There are several ways to add to your savings during the holidays, across virtually every spending category.
+Here are four more money-saving tips to try when family comes to town:

 “Be sure to take advantage of digital coupons available in your grocery store app,” says Ghneim.
 “Stack that with cash back from grocery store apps like Ibotta and Fetch Rewards.”